Skip to main content

 If you're looking to move beyond a basic (or "top-freezer") refrigerator, then you're probably browsing a French-door or a side-by-side.
 Home designers have long favored them because of their sleek lines and general eye appeal.

-French-door and side-by-side fridges are not inherently better than any other style of fridge, nor are they worse.
-But they are, in fact, quite different from each other.
+French-door and side-by-side fridges may have door-opening similarities but beyond that they are, in fact, quite different from each other.
+The space configurations and organizational potential vary greatly, with French-door models coming out on top in almost every instance.
 So before you fall in love with the look of a fridge, be sure you understand how it functions, because your kitchen happiness could hinge on it.

 The styles of refrigerators